Travel Tats App

 Site Map & Wireframing

-Drawing out a site map helped me better organize the architecture of the app and understand how the different areas would interact together, moving from searching content, to researching an artist, to learning about laws and regulations in the artist’s area.
+Drawing out a site map helped me better organize the architecture of the app and understand how the different areas would interact together, moving from searching content, to researching an artist, to learning about laws, regulations, and safety in the artist’s area.

-While I sketched out a few rough wireframes by hand, I quickly moved onto mid-fidelity mockups in Balsamiq to dive into the more complex setup of the search, artist portfolio, and review-writing screens.
+While I sketched out a few rough wireframes by hand, I quickly moved onto mid-fidelity mockups in Balsamiq to dive into the more complex setup of each screen.

 As the design progressed, I added additional text details, placeholder graphics, and prototype interactions in Adobe XD to bring the design to life.
 This high-fidelity prototype is what I used for my first round of user testing and design feedback.